 For the Soup Broth

 For the Hot Pot Ingredients

-- ¼ tsp kosher or sea salt (I use Diamond Crystal; use half for table salt) (for salmon)
+- ¼ tsp kosher salt (Diamond Crystal; use half for table salt) (for salmon)

 - 2 Yukon gold potatoes (13 oz, 400 g; Yukon gold potatoes are firmer and retain their shape after cooking; russet potatoes may dissolve into the broth)